adriannaeguevarra/new-dawn-fallin/README.md

 - `git checkout development`
 - `cd into directory`
 - `npm i`
+- Ensure the version of node installed is above 13.x.
+If not you will get errors.
+To do this run `node --version`
+- If less than 13.x.
+Do the following steps:
+- `npm install -g n`
+- `sudo n lts`
+- `node --version`
+- This should give you 18.12.1
 ---

 # **Initialize the development branch using the dev amplify backend**